domikitchen/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .forEach uses a function you made once for each array element .map uses a provided function going through every array element

 2. Explain the difference between a callback and a higher order function.

+    callback and higher order functions exist need one another to exist seperately, a higher order function is one function that takes callback functions as parameters in order to work

 3. What is closure?

+    closure works off your lexical scopes and basiclly tells a function that it can reach out of a function but not into another function

 4. Describe the four rules of the 'this' keyword.

+    global - the window/console object
+    implicit - the object left of the dot called by a function new - the object that was created and returned by the constructor explicit - the object 'this' is applyed to by .call .apply or .bind

 5. Why do we need super() in an extended class?

+    super() does the work that .call does

 <!-- ### Task 1 - Project Set up